willstepp/dbmule/README.markdown

     $ rake mule:new_migration db=foo_bar_database name=foo_bar_migration

-A migration represents a single change you want to make in the database, such as adding a table, adding a column, creating an index, dropping a column, dropping a database, dropping and index, defining a stored procedure...and so on.
+A migration represents a single change you want to make in the database, such as adding a table, adding a column, creating an index, dropping a column, dropping a database, dropping an index, defining a stored procedure...and so on.

 A migration has both an UP and DOWN implementation: UP to make the change and DOWN to undo it.
 When you call the command above, by default Mule will create two SQL scripts in the `foo_bar_database/db/sql` directory.
 The format of the filenames are: